Jimmy-INL/PiDrone-4/README.md

  </ul>

 ## Installation
-I will not cover the installation of the hardware installation of the quadcopter, just the software installation on the Rasberry Pi.
+I will not cover the hardware installation of the quadcopter, just the software installation on the Rasberry Pi.

 --installation guide goes here.